bluescan/bip39tools/README.md

 Generate a valid BIP-39 mnemonic using dice.

 ### Status
 This software is now working.
-Tested generation of 12, 15, 18, 21, and 24 word mnemonics against https://iancoleman.io/bip39/
 The minor outstanding todo's:
 * Compile on Raspberry Pi/ARM32 in preparation for getting it going on a Pi Zero (no W).

 ### Introduction
 This software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user would rather generate their own entropy instead of relying on an unknown or otherwise opaque randomness source.
 This tool uses physical dice for the source of randomness.
+Generation of 12, 15, 18, 21, and 24 word mnemonics has been tested against https://iancoleman.io/bip39/.
+There are also a number of vectors for both SHA-256 and BIP39 that are tested when running the 'self-test'.
+There are 3 different methods of rolling your dice, all of which are secure and easy to understand.
+The third method even allows a loaded die to be used, but it takes quite a few more rolls since the bias is eliminated.

 ### Entropy Generation
 Depending of the number and type of dice you have, different methods of generating random bits are used.